tjFogarty/tj-ie/src/site/posts/website-inspiration.md

   </figcaption>
 </figure>

-First of all, shout out to {% external-link "http://helentran.com/", "Helen Tran" %}.
-She recently redesigned her site which introduced me to the {% external-link "https://typekit.com/fonts/essonnes", "Essonnes" %} font.
+First of all, shout out to [Helen Tran](http://helentran.com/).
+She recently redesigned her site which introduced me to the [Essonnes](https://typekit.com/fonts/essonnes) font.
 Now, I don't spend a lot of time thinking about fonts, but I thought about this one for days, which is different for me.
 I visited the Typekit pricing page a number of times, and after a couple of days I went for it.
 That money should have gone into mortgage savings, and we'll say no more about it.

 <figure>
   {% image "essonnes-example.png", "Essonnes font on helentran.com" %}